-What Are the Most Popular Medicare Supplement Plans?
+What Are the Most Popular Medicare Supplement Plans in Alaska?

-- Plan F: Plan F pays for most of the costs of Medicare Part A hospital insurance, such as coverage for up to three pints of blood.
-It covers hospital and hospice care and coinsurance for skilled nursing facilities, as well as the Medicare Part A and B deductibles.
+Plan F pays for most of the costs of Medicare Part A hospital insurance, such as coverage for up to three pints of blood.
+Plan F covers hospital and hospice care and coinsurance for skilled nursing facilities, as well as the Medicare Part A and B deductibles.
 It’s not available for people who became eligible for Medicare after January 1, 2020.

-- Plan G: This plan is a common alternative if you’re not eligible for Plan F. You’ll get similar coverage, such as coinsurance for hospital and skilled nursing facility stays.
-However, this plan doesn’t cover your Medicare Part B deductible.
+This plan is a common alternative if you’re not eligible for Plan F. You’ll get similar coverage, such as coinsurance for hospital and skilled nursing facility stays.
+However, Plan G doesn’t cover your Medicare Part B deductible ($233 in 2022).

-- Plan N: This plan helps pay for your Medicare Part A coinsurance and deductible.
-It’ll also cover Part B copayments, but not Medicare Part B excess charges or your Part B deductible.
+This plan helps pay for your Medicare Part A coinsurance and deductible.
+Plan N will cover Part B copayments, but not Medicare Part B excess charges or your Part B deductible.

 Medicare Supplement letter plans are the same across companies, so you can more easily compare costs from different insurers.

-How Do You Choose a Medicare Supplement Plan?
+How Do You Choose a Medicare Supplement Plan in Alaska?